 Employee retention is especially important when the economy is down because sourcing, interviewing, hiring and training replacements drain valuable time and money resources.
 In order to promote employee job satisfaction, you as a manager or HR professional need to focus on making some of the top preferred perks available to your workers, in addition to base pay and insurance.
+Employee morale surveys from Infosurv can help you determine what incentives are best for your employees.
 To find out more about some of the best employee incentives, read on.

 1. Flex hours and/or telecommuting

 Flexible hours and telecommuting are two different perks, but they both offer the same thing: flexibility and freedom for the employee to choose when and where he or she works.
 This is one of the most sought after employee incentive programs.
 There are a number of ways to offer flex hours to employees who earn it.
 One option may be to allow them to create their own work schedule for a given amount of time, or they might still work the same days but get to decide when they start, take breaks and stop.
 Similarly, instead of or in addition to flex hours, you may also choose to offer the option of telecommuting.
 Again, there are several options for the structure of a telecommuting perks program, but it allows employees to avoid the stress of traffic, picking up their kids on time or missing appointments because they work so far from home.
 These perks are extremely valuable in that the employee earns a reward that makes his or her life easier, and it doesn’t cost you a thing.